-- 9.1 The General Contractor and all sub-trades are required to attend the Western Canadian Place 'Contractor Orientation Program' before work commences.
-No trade worker will be able to work in the building without prior attendance at this orientation program. - 9.2 The Prime Contractor is required to post his Safety Guidelines at the work site and supply first aid station in all areas of work. - 9.3 All work performed must conform to the Workers Compensation Act, as well as any other applicable Municipal, Provincial or Federal codes and laws.
-Approval by the Western Canadian Place Property Management office does not supersede any other requirements of law, and does not alleviate the Contractors' responsibility to abide by all governing legislation. - 9.4 The Contractor must ensure that all fire exit routes, and doors to all mechanical, electrical and janitorial rooms, remain free and clear at all times. - 9.5 The Contractor may isolate any tenant equipment with permission of the tenant only.
+- 9.1 The Prime Contractor is required to post his Safety Guidelines at the work site and supply first aid station in all areas of work. - 9.2 Prior to any renovation, a Hazardous Building Materials Assessment (HBMA) should be completed to identify any hazardous materials that workers could come in contact with at the worksite.
+If the renovation is for a tenant space it will be the responsibility of the tenant to ensure a Hazardous Building Materials Assessment is conducted.
+Should the work be for base building equipment or space then the building will be responsible to ensure a Hazardous Building Materials Assessment is conducted.
+The report must be made available to property management prior to any work commencing. - 9.3 All work performed must conform to the Workers Compensation Act, as well as any other applicable Municipal, Provincial, or Federal codes and laws.
+Approval by the Western Canadian Place Property Management office does not supersede any other requirements of law and does not alleviate the Contractors' responsibility to abide by all governing legislation. - 9.4 The Contractor must ensure that all fire exit routes, and doors to all mechanical, electrical, and janitorial rooms, always remain free and clear. - 9.5 The Contractor may isolate any tenant equipment with permission of the tenant only.
 The Contractor is not permitted to isolate any base building equipment such as fans, motors, pumps, chillers, boilers, switchgear, elevators/escalators, or any other piece of equipment required for the operation of Western Canadian Place.
-The isolation and lock out of such equipment requires prior notification to the Operations Manager.
+The isolation and lock out of such equipment require prior notification to the Operations Manager.
 The actual isolation will be performed by the operator on shift, or the base building contractor assigned by the operator, but the Contractor will also be allowed to place his own lock out on the associated piece of equipment.